 If you follow a more relaxed, interest-led style…. they are probably not getting a “real” education.

-If your kids excel at academics, scoring above grade-level in every area on standardized tests, you are too hard on them, trying to produce the perfect child.
+If your kids excel at academics, scoring above grade-level in every area on standardized tests, you are too hard on them.
+They’re probably brainiacs with no social skills.
+You are trying to produce the perfect child.
 “Loosen up a little, let them be kids!”

 And finally, if they look “normal” and all your ducks are in a row, you are too perfect.
 Only a supermom could do that!